Draw and match dates, who's playing who, how it works, 2022 World Cup qualifying.

 Teams play each other home and away, with the four group winners of League A qualifying for the UEFA Nations League Finals in June 2021, which feature semi-finals, a third-place match and the final.
 The group winners in Leagues B, C and D gain promotion and those who finish bottom of the groups in Leagues A and B will be relegated.

 If a team due to participate in the play-offs qualifies for the 2022 FIFA World Cup play-offs (more on that below), the League C teams ranked 47th and 48th in the overall UEFA Nations League rankings are automatically relegated.

 How does 2022 World Cup qualifying fit into this?

 World Cup qualifying initially remains largely the same, with ten group winners advancing directly to the finals in Qatar.
-The format to the play-offs has evolved, though, and will now consist of two knockout rounds from which three teams qualify.
+The format of the play-offs has evolved, though, and will now consist of two knockout rounds from which three teams qualify.
 It will involve the ten group runners-up plus the best two UEFA Nations League group winners (based on their overall UEFA Nations League rankings) who did not directly qualify or reach the play-offs.